The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 Top 10 Australia

 On average, the East Australian peaks are only 700 meters, the maximum point - 2228 meters - is Mount Kosciuszko (Australian Alps).
 The height progresses from the northern part, they are wider and higher in the south.
-There, the average height reaches 1 kilometer.
+There the average height reaches 1 kilometer.
 The highest peaks are the Blue Mountains, Liverpool Range and others.
 The former have World Heritage status.
-The ridges are also high in the east and on the coasts, they break off sharply in the direction of the Pacific Ocean, their peaks have a pointed shape.
+The ridges are also high in the east and on the shores; they drop sharply towards the Pacific Ocean, their peaks have a pointed shape.
 In the west, the ridges are lower, the peaks, on the contrary, are flat.
 This mountain range is divided by basins, forming the eastern and western parts.

-I offer you a list of ten peaks in Australia that boast beautiful views.
+I bring you a list of ten peaks in Australia that boast beautiful views.
 Treat yourself to stunning views and add these peaks to your climbing list.

 – 1 – Mount Warning